daviscodesbugs/gamepiece-json/CONTRIBUTING.md

-Thanks for looking into this project!
+## Thanks for looking into this project!
+A general rule of thumb for each entry is to consider this question:
+If I were missing a piece in my game, could I figure out which one it is?
+*Consider that color/count/value matters*

+---

 Here are a couple things to make your contribution top-notch:
  - Make sure your JSON is compliant to RFC 4627